nhsuk/nhs-app-design-styles-components-patterns/README.md

-# NHS App: Design components and patterns
+# NHS App: Design styles, components and patterns

 A prototype to test new design styles, components and patterns for the NHS App.